 This article was originally posted on FX Empire

 More From FXEMPIRE:

-- Silver Price Forecast – Silver markets testing major support
+- Crude Oil Price Forecast – Crude oil markets looking for support

 - GBP/USD, USDGBP/USD, USD/CAD, USD/MXN – North American Session Daily Forecast